barunik/DynamicNets.jl/README.md

 # DynamicNets.jl

-The code provides estimation and inference for *dynamic networks* measures introduced in the following papers
+The code has been developed in Julia 1.4.0 version, as a code accompanying the Barunik and Ellington (2020) papers, and provides an estimation and inference for *dynamic networks* measures introduced in the following papers

-Baruník, J. and Ellington, M. (2020): *Dynamic Networks in Large Financial and Economic Systems*, manuscript [available here for download](https://ideas.repec.org/p/arx/papers/2007.07842.html) (July 2020)
+Baruník, J. and Ellington, M. (2020): *Dynamic Networks in Large Financial and Economic Systems*, manuscript [available here for download](https://ideas.repec.org/p/arx/papers/2006.04639.html) (July 2020)

-Baruník, J. and Ellington, M. (2020): *Dynamic Network Risk*, manuscript [available here for download](https://ideas.repec.org/p/arx/papers/2006.04639.html) (July 2020)
+Baruník, J. and Ellington, M. (2020): *Dynamic Network Risk*, manuscript [available here for download](https://ideas.repec.org/p/arx/papers/2006.04639.html) (Jun 2020)

 ## Software requirements

-[Julia](http://julialang.org/) together with few packages needs to be installed (the code has been developed in Julia 1.4.0 version)
+[Julia](http://julialang.org/) together with few packages needs to be installed

 ````julia
 Pkg.add("DataFrames")